 Even though every nerve in your body may be on edge, you need to take a deep breath and stay calm.
 Look and steer the car in the direction you want to go and, slowly try to turn in that direction.
 Take your foot off the brake and allow the car to regain traction on the road.
 Then, resume driving, but much more slowly.

-We hope these tips will help you drive a little safer in the snow.
+We hope these tips will help you drive a little safer the next time you have to go out and drive in the snow.
 Don’t forget to also make sure you have the correct coverage on your auto insurance in Massachusetts with MAPFRE.
-Get a fast, free quote today to see how much you could save!
+Make sure to talk to an independent agent in your state or get a fast, free quote today to see how much you could save!